poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 [audience applauds]

-You know, we didn't copy, to the letter, the model of WikiLeaks.
-We modified it a little bit, just like WikiLeaks modified what it has decided where it's best tactics and strategies as it went along and I'm sure people who come after us will modify what we have done to improve on what we have done and to avoid some of our mistakes and some of the attacks that have actually been successful.
+You know, we didn't completely copy, to the letter, the model of WikiLeaks.
+We modified it a little bit, just like WikiLeaks modified what it has decided it's best tactics and strategies, as it went along and I'm sure people who come after us will modify what we have done to improve on what we have done and to avoid some of our mistakes and some of the attacks that have actually been successful.
 But I think the point that is really underscored here, and it was underscored for